Michelle is fascinated with tattoo symbolism and art. Her favorite designs include ancient symbols and religious themes.

 Yin Yang Tattoo Meanings

 - Unity: This concept is popular with couples.
-Some couples will each wear a half of the yin yang on their wrist.
+Some couples will each wear one-half of the yin yang on their wrist.
 That way, when they hold hands, the halves come together to form a complete yin yang symbol.

 - Balance: This principle is popular with those who value work and play.
 Nighttime allows us to relax and rest, and the day allows us to be productive.
 Without rest, we cannot work and without work, we would not have the desire to rest.